-WTC JOB CREATION AND RETENTION PROGRAM --- The WTC Job Creation and Retention Program (JCRP) offers grants to assist firms with 200 or more employees that were displaced from their workspace for at least one month after 9/11, as well as other affected firms, and firms willing to create new jobs in the downtown area.
-JCRP is managed by ESD in cooperation with NYC EDC in accordance with a Final Action Plan and an Amended Action Plan accepted and approved by HUD.
+WTC JOB CREATION AND RETENTION PROGRAM --- The WTC Job Creation and Retention Program (JCRP) offers grants to assist firms with employees that were displaced from their workspace plans for at least one month after 9/11, as well as other affected firms, and firms willing to create new jobs in the downtown area.
+JCRP is managed by ESD in cooperation with NYC EDC in accordance with a Action Plan and Amended Action Plan accepted and approved by HUD.
 Assisted companies are required to maintain jobs in New York City for a minimum of ten years.
 Decisions as to whether to provide assistance and how much to offer are evaluated on an individual case basis based upon an assessment of the economic value of the project to New York City, risk, location, and size of workforce.
 In addition, there is assistance for projects for the adaptive reuse of available space to meet the needs of firms with specialized requirements in industries offering substantial job creation potential to the area on or south of Canal Street.

-.
-Empire State Development (ESD) has been drawing on LMDC's \$143 million sub-allocation since August 2003.
+Empire State Development (ESD) had been drawing on LMDC's supplemental grant allocation from August 2003 through December 2015.

 TOTAL COST OF PROGRAM:ESDs Action Plans allocated \$175million for WTC JCRP all of which has been spent leaving LMDC's available JCRP funds to cover the final grant payments.